camlab-bioml/rakaia/BUILDING.md

 source build.sh rakaia_onedir.spec
 ```

+### Building on Windows

+A few additional considerations need to be made when building on Windows:

-For Windows, the commands should be run in a shell supporting bash commands
+- the commands should be run in a shell supporting bash commands
-such as `Git Bash for Windows` using the corresponding shell script above.
+such as `Git Bash for Windows`
+- the minimal Python version for building should be `3.11` or greater to avoid
+build errors with `rasterio`
+- rakaia should not be built in a virtual env or conda

 The resulting application bundle file can be found in the `standalone/dist` directory as either a file executable
 without a file type extension (Linux), or as an exe file on Windows if single file is used.